canonical/sphinx-docs-starter-pack/docs/how-to/run-documentation-checks.rst

 Run documentation checks
 ========================

-The starter pack comes with several tests and checks that you can (and should!) run on your documentation before committing and pushing changes.
+The starter pack comes with several tests and checks that you can (and should!) run on your documentation before committing and pushing changes:

-The available checks are:

 - :ref:`accessibility_check`
 - :ref:`inclusive_lang_check`